SemTalkOnline/SemTalkOnline/Explorer-Pull-Down-Menu.md

 ![alt text](images/ExplorerPanel.png)

-Explorer Browse allows users to navigate to the diagram where an Object is found.
-In the Explorer navigation tree, you will see that some of the Objects have a grey icons.
+Explorer Browse allows users to navigate to the Diagram where an Object is found.
+In the Explorer navigation tree you will see that some of the Objects have a grey icons.
 This signifies that the Object can be found on a Diagram.
 When you click on the 3 dots next to the Object, a Browse menu will appear.

 ![alt text](images/Explorer_Browse.png)